canonical/charmed-magma-prometheus-operator/README.md

 This repository is a fork of the [prometheus-k8s-operator](https://github.com/canonical/prometheus-k8s-operator).
-It contains a [Juju](https://juju.is/) Charm for deploying the monitoring component of Prometheus in a Kubernetes cluster along with an additional [prometheus-configurer](https://github.com/facebookarchive/prometheus-configmanager) container, providing an HTTP API for managing Prometheus's alerting rules.<br>
+It contains a [Juju](https://juju.is/) charm for deploying the monitoring component of Prometheus in a Kubernetes cluster along with an additional [prometheus-configurer](https://github.com/facebookarchive/prometheus-configmanager) container, providing an HTTP API for managing Prometheus's alerting rules.<br>